jamescostian/flashcardz/js-api.md

 }, 'objecty') // puts those^ flashcards into the Flashcardz format
 ```

-`f.convert` can also be used to normalize flashcards by giving them values they should have.
+`f.convert` can also be used to normalize flashcards by giving them values they should have - just use the type "nice".
 For example:

 ```js
 f.convert([